Curriculum

 A Strong Pupil Voice

-We also conduct one-to-one learning conversations, where pupils discuss their learning experiences, share their thoughts, and provide feedback.
-"That is probably the tool that we find to be the most empowering for the girls, and lots of ideas have come out of those conversations that we have then been able to put into practice."
+We also prioritise one-to-one learning conversations, where pupils reflect on their learning, share ideas, and offer feedback.
+As one teacher shares, "That is probably the tool that we find to be the most empowering for the girls, and lots of ideas have come out of those conversations that we have then been able to put into practice."

 Girls clock classroom edinburgh stgeorges